Table of Contents

 - Mukta Hasta Merudandasana

-The practice of Staff Pose enables the performer to correct the posture anomalies developed over a time.
+The practice of Staff Pose enables the performer to correct the posture anomalies developed over time.
 Hence it improves your posture and alignment.

 This posture massages and strengthens the muscles of the legs, arms, stomach, and lower spine.
 So it will be helpful for conditions like Sciatica Pain, Degenerated discs, indigestion.